pritkc/EncampmentVision-s/MODEL_CONTRIBUTORS.md

 # Guide for Model Contributors

-This document provides guidelines for contributing new detection models to the Homeless Detection System.
+This document provides guidelines for contributing new detection models to the VisionAid.

 ## Model Requirements